maziac/binary-file-viewer/design/overall.md

 In fact everything is a large table and 'addRow' adds another row to it.
 Some of the last set cells are remembered until the next row so that the user can add more contents.
 I.e. hover information.
-When 'addDetails' is called this also adds another row.
+When 'addDetails' is called this also adds another row and the previous row gets a collapsible icon (+).
-The previous row is made collapsible.
+The just added row gets another embedded table.